 - Pour olive oil mixture over carrots and toss to thoroughly coat, using fingers to ensure that all sides of each carrot are coated.

-- Place carrots on a baking sheet coated with cooking spray.
+- Place carrots in a single layer on a baking sheet coated with cooking spray.

 - Roast carrots for 30-40 minutes or until desired crispiness.
 Turn carrots at 20 minutes and then check periodically until done.
-Roasting time will vary depending upon the thickness of the carrots.
+Roasting time will vary depending on the thickness of the carrots.

-- Remove carrots from oven and serve immediately with dip.
+- Remove carrots from the oven and serve immediately with your favorite dip.